Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 <br/>

-If you are using External use case - you will get info on your clients leaks, so probably the most valuable "reactive" Logic App for you will be "Lookup risky user and save results", as "Add risky user to Active Directory Security Group" and "Active Directory Identity Protection - confirm user is compromised" assumes that the leaked email is a user in your organization Azure Active Directory, which is mostly probably not true for External use case.
+If you are using External use case - you will get info on your clients leaks, so probably the most valuable "reactive" Logic App for you will be "Lookup risky user and save results", as "Add risky user to Active Directory Security Group" and "Active Directory Identity Protection - confirm user is compromised" assumes that the leaked email is a user in your organization Microsoft Entra ID, which is mostly probably not true for External use case.

 <br/>